F.U.R.B. (Fuck You Right Back): Commercial performance

 Upon its release, the song debuted and peaked at number one on the UK Singles Chart with first week sales of 80,000 copies, knocking Eamon's song off from number one and became the first answer song to reach number one in the United Kingdom.
 It finished as the tenth best selling song of 2004 in the United Kingdom.
 In Australia, it also peaked at number one on the ARIA Singles Chart, again knocking Eamon's song off, becoming the twenty-seventh best selling single in Australia that year.

 The song charted within the top ten in Denmark, Germany, Ireland, and Norway.
 However, in the United States, it was not as successful, reaching number 63 on the US Billboard Hot 100.
-To date, Frankee has not had another charting single, making her a one-hit wonder.
+Frankee has not had another charting single, making her a one-hit wonder.